jfosburgh/gomes/README.md

 # gomes
-A collection of simple games written in Go.
+A small collection of simple games written in Go.
 ## How to Play
 ### Clone the Repo
 ```bash